SohelTanbir/Travel-agency-with-authentication/README.md

 3. Bus
 4. Train
 #App Feature:
+1.user can create account
+2.user can login
+3.user can login with google account
+4.user can login with facebook account
+5.google map integrated
-1.fully dynamic and fast loaded.
+6.fully dynamic and fast loaded.
-2.fully responsive.
+7.fully responsive.
-3.use dynamic Route and Router
+8.use dynamic Route and Router
-4.Google map integrated.
+9.Google map integrated.
-5.easy to use and user friendly
+10.easy to use and user friendly